 Unpaid Internships are available throughout the academic year and the summer to undergraduate or graduate students.
 Academic-year Interns must be enrolled at UT Austin, but students from other universities and colleges are invited to apply in the summer.
 Interns are vital to museum operations in departments such as visitor and volunteer services, membership, development, PR & marketing, curatorial, and education, and positions vary each year depending upon departmental needs.
 Interns typically work 10-15 hours per week.
 Academic credit may be possible, but the student is responsible for arranging this directly with his or her academic department.

-Fall/academic year internships are announced in the summer and applications due August 15.
-Spring internships are announced in late fall and applications due January 1.
+Fall/academic year internships are announced in the summer and applications are due August 15.
+Summer internships are announced in early spring and applications due April 1.

 In partnership with the Plan II Honors Program, the Blanton offers one academic-year internship for a Plan II undergraduate.
 The internship carries a stipend and is designed to provide experience in the nature and operations of a major art museum.
 The specific focus of the internship varies from year to year depending upon departmental needs and projects.
 The Plan II Internship is dependent upon funding and may not be offered every year.
 Internships are advertised through the Plan II website and students are hired in the spring for the following fall.